 - My Account

 Born in Mobile, Alabama, Leroy Robert ("Satchel") Paige earned his nickname as a boy carrying satchels or suitcases at the Mobile train station.
 As a boy accused of stealing toy rings, Paige was sent to the Mount Meigs, Alabama, reform school.
-It was here that he began to play baseball, assuming a place on the pitcher's mound that he held for over 40 years.
-According to ballplayer Dizzy Dean, he was the greatest pitcher of all time.
+Here, he began to play baseball, assuming a place on the pitcher's mound he held for over 40 years.
+According to ballplayer Dizzy Dean, he was the greatest pitcher ever.

 In the 1930s, he drew huge crowds as he was pitted against major leaguers, including Dean.
 Throughout the 1930s, Paige appeared regularly in the East-West "All-Star" games, and due, in part, to his enormous popular following, this yearly event drew unprecedented numbers of Blacks together.
 The "barnstorming tours" of the Negro League were exhausting, as the teams sometimes traveled as much as 30,000 miles a year to play exhibition games.
 He once pitched 29 consecutive games in 29 days.